JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/variables.md

 # Variables

 In Julia (as in other languages), a variable is a name that refers to a value.
-Contrary to languages like C or C++ and similar to Python or MATLAB, variables can be created without the type specification, i.e., a variable can be declared simply by using the `=` sign
+Contrary to languages like C or C++, and similarly to Python or MATLAB, variables can be created without type specification, i.e., a variable can be declared simply by using the `=` sign

 ```jldoctest var_declaration
 julia> x = 2